nus-CS3219/RabbitMQ-Tutorial/README.md

 channel.assertQueue("", { exclusive: true });
 ```

-This line of code creates a temporary queue.
-Temporary queues are useful in scenarios where a fresh, empty queue is needed and there is no need to share it between producers and consumers.
+This line of code in `subscriber.js` creates a temporary queue.
+Temporary queues are useful in scenarios where a fresh, empty queue is needed upon connecting to RabbitMQ, and there is no need to share it between producers and consumers.
 The queue created has some properties:

-- **Randomly named:** RabbitMQ generates a unique name for the queue when it is declared with an empty string as the queue name.
+- **Randomly named:** RabbitMQ generates a unique, random name for the queue when the queue is declared with an empty string as its name.
 - **Automatically deleted:** The queue is automatically deleted when the connection that declared it closes.
 This ensures cleanup and avoids unused queues.
 - **Exclusive usage:** The queue is declared as *exclusive*, meaning only the connection that created it can consume messages from it.

 ### **Explanation of the Pub/Sub Example**

-In this pub/sub example, the producer (`producer.js`) publishes messages to an *exchange* named "logs" instead of sending them directly to a queue.
+In this pub/sub example, the publisher (`publisher.js`) creates an exchange named "logs".
 The exchange is declared as a "fanout" type, which means it will broadcast the messages to all the queues bound to it.

-Each subscriber (`subscriber.js`) creates an exclusive queue and *binds* it to the "logs" exchange.
+Each subscriber (`subscriber.js`) creates an exclusive queue and binds it to the "logs" exchange.
 Each subscriber will then receive its own copy of the published messages.

-When you click the "Publish Message" button in the web interface, the producer publishes a message to the "logs" exchange.
+When you click the "Publish Message" button in the web interface, the publisher publishes a message to the "logs" exchange.
 The exchange then distributes the message to all the bound queues, and each subscriber consumes and logs the received message.

 This demonstrates the pub/sub pattern, where multiple subscribers can receive the same message independently.
 It allows for decoupling of the message producers and consumers, enabling scalable and flexible architectures.

 > :book:**Additional Exercise**
 >
 > In the pub/sub example, we ran multiple subscribers, and they all received the same published message.
 In this additional exploration, try running multiple consumers (`consumer.js`) in the previous producer-consumer example and observe how RabbitMQ distributes messages across them.

 ## **Further Exploration and References**